10xJSChad/Mordhau-Server-Config-Generator/README.md

 # Mordhau-Server-Config-Generator
 A tool to make Mordhau server configuration faster &amp; easier <br>
-Configuration file will be created in the root folder.
+The configuration file will be created in the root folder.

 ![Preview](https://i.imgur.com/ErtqS54.png)